MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app.md

 # Add a custom endpoint destination to an eventstream

-This article shows you how to add a custom endpoint (former custom app) destination to an eventstream in Microsoft Fabric event streams.
+This article shows you how to add a custom endpoint (custom app in standard capability) destination to an eventstream in Microsoft Fabric event streams.

 [!INCLUDE [select-view](./includes/select-view.md)]